Make the most of your fundraiser

 Take a look at the next paragraph.

-The only downside is that you spend more time counting more money raised.
+Just imagine increasing your profit from $5000 to over $15,000 by making a few changes.
+The only downside is that you will have to spend more time counting the additional money raised.

-👍🏽 Helpful Tip:
+๐Ÿ‘๐Ÿฝ Helpful Tip:

 In your parents defense, they have seen 2-3 fundraisers from the elementary school or middle before it’s your league’s turn for it’s fundraiser.

-Take this time to educate them with your league’s financials.
+Take this time to educate them with your league’s financials.ย

 Make a simple graph illustrating the expenditures and the money generated from registrations fees.

 2. Fostering a sense of teamwork: Requiring mandatory participation can create a sense of unity and teamwork among the players.
-When everyone is working together towards a common goal, it can help build camaraderie and a sense of belonging within the team and league.
+When everyone is working together towards a common goal, it can help build camaraderie and a sense of belonging within the league.

 3. Teaching responsibility and accountability: By requiring mandatory participation, players can learn the importance of being responsible and accountable for their commitments.
 They will have to take ownership of their fundraising responsibilities and follow through on their commitments.